xitrum-framework/sclasner/README.rst

   You may call ``container.isDirectory`` or ``container.isFile``.
 * ``relPath: String``, path to the file you want to check, relative to ``container``.
 * ``bytes: Array[Byte]``, body of the file ``relPath`` points to.
-  This is a lazy val, accessing the first time will make Sclasner actually read the file body from disk.
+  This is a lazy val, accessing the first time will actually read the file from disk.
 But because reading from disk is slow, you should avoid accessing ``bytes`` if you don't have to.

 ``foldLeft`` will accummulate and return results from ``f``: